web-illinois/ilw-carousel/README.md

 - `playing="true"` or `playing="false"` controls if the carousel should autoplay.
 Note that users who have `prefers-reduced-motion` configured, the carousel will never autoplay.
 - `time` in seconds for how long autoplay takes per slide.
-- `active-slide` can be set to control which slide is shown initially.
+- `activeslide` can be set to control which slide is shown initially.
 - `label` for the accessible name of the carousel, and should describe what kinds of items the carousel has.
   This defaults to "Highlighted content", but setting a more specific one is highly recommended.
 - `width="full"` will make the carousel expand horizontally to fill the viewport.